Bulk-bros/stattrack/README.md

-# flutter-project
+# Bulk bros (to be discussed)

-Project during mobile application course in NTNU
+Project developed during mobile application course at NTNU